peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 Ln(this object).
 Signals the flag FlagInvalid and returns NaN if this object is less than 0 (the result would be a complex number with a real part equal to Ln of this object's absolute value and an imaginary part equal to pi, but the return value is still NaN.).
-Signals FlagInvalid and returns NaN if the parameter <i>ctx</i>
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).
 Signals no flags and returns negative infinity if this object's value is 0.

 ### Log10